scala/scala-lang/blog/_posts/2018-03-19-accessible-scala.md

 The other thing I observed was the ergonomics of Prof Hawking's computer, as I stood alongside him and watched him slowly compose sentences, before completing them, and having them spoken.
-Presented with a monochrome screen with alternating selections of words, he had no greater ability than to synchronize several clicks of the computer's one button to select one word at a time to append it to a sentence he gradually built up.
+Presented with a monochrome screen with alternating selections of words, he had no greater physical cability than to synchronize several clicks of the computer's single button to select one word at a time and append it to a sentence he gradually built up.
 It felt frustratingly slow for the rest of us, all too accustomed to the ease of speech, but for him it was an enabler through which he was able to make huge contributions to scientific research, and through which the rest of us were able to see through a small window into his great—and now sadly lost—intellect.

 It is a reminder how easy it is for many of us take our experience of programming for granted: we can quickly glance over source code or compiler errors on our screens to spot bugs or understand functionality.
-For blind programmers, the screen is replaced by a text-to-speech system, which linearly renders source code and error messages, as spoken text.
+For blind programmers, the screen is replaced by a text-to-speech system, which linearly renders source code and error messages as spoken text.

 Unfortunately, for a language like Scala, that audible representation is presented very verbosely, and can be painful to use.
 An engine such as "espeak"